 What to Expect

 We invite you to come just as you are and from wherever you are on life’s journey.
 We are a diverse community hailing from many traditions and walks of life.
-We will try to answer your questions here in this section, but know that the best way to get to know the United Parish is simply to come for worship or any of our programs and talk to the people who call this place home.
+We will try to answer your questions here in this section, but the best way to get to know United Parish is simply to come for worship or any of our programs and talk to the people who call this place home.

 What time is worship?